HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 1. Different "Cluster Mode" displays different compute node records need to be configured.
 The "Single Node" mode only needs to configure one record.
 The "Master/Slave Node" mode needs to configure one master record and one slave record.
 The "Multi-Node" mode needs to configure at least three records, up to nine records.
 2. The fields with red * must be filled in, including: compute node name, hostname, username, password, service port and management port
 3. The fields without red * may not be filled in, but when **the compute node cluster is in the master/slave mode**, users are recommended to fill in these parameter values because they may be used for high availability rebuilding and high availability switch later.
-4. After filling in the compute node name, test whether the compute node can be connected via the [Test] button.
+4. After filling in the compute node name, test whether the compute node can be connected via the \[Test] button.
 The connection exception and successful connection are shown in the following figure:

 ![](assets/hotdb-management/image18.png)

 ![](assets/hotdb-management/image19.png)

-Note: for more notes on DR mode and multi-node mode, you can refer to the supporting documents including [Installation and Deployment], [Cross-IDC DR Switching].
+Note: for more notes on DR mode and multi-node mode, you can refer to the supporting documents including [Installation and Deployment](install-and-deployment.md), [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md).

 #### High availability switch

-In the master/slave mode cluster, if the cluster meets the high availability switch conditions, click the [Switch] button in the "Cluster Operation" column of cluster record to manually perform the Master/Slave switching operation of compute node.
+In the master/slave mode cluster, if the cluster meets the high availability switch conditions, click the \[Switch] button in the "Cluster Operation" column of cluster record to manually perform the Master/Slave switching operation of compute node.

 ![](assets/hotdb-management/image20.png)